apify/apify-docs/sources/academy/webscraping/scraping_basics_python/index.md

 ### Why learn with Apify

 We are [Apify](https://apify.com), a web scraping and automation platform, but we built this course on top of open source technologies.
-The skills you'll learn are applicable to any scraping project, and you'll be able to run your scrapers on any computer.
+The skills you can learn are applicable to any scraping project, and you'll be able to run your scrapers on any computer.
 We will show you how scraping platforms can simplify your life, but those lessons are optional and designed to fit within our [free tier](https://apify.com/pricing).

 ## Course content